slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-03-template.md

 ```

 <!-- #region pycharm={"name": "#%% md\n"} -->
-Welcome to the third lab.
+Welcome to the second lab.
 The first exercise is an implementation of gradient descent
 on a bivariate function.
 The second exercise is about computing derivatives of the
 weights of a neural network, and the third exercise combines the previous two.